-Our Career Services Center will help you shoot for at least three internships before graduation.
+From day one, our Career Services Center will prepare you to secure your dream internships and connect you with employers and alumni in the San Francisco Bay Area.
 We take students on exclusive treks to local companies and bring top employers to campus to meet you.
 Best of all, our alumni working at those companies regularly come back to campus to tell you how to ace the interview, what to wear, and how to write the perfect follow-up email.

 Here’s a partial list of where our students intern and get hired: Apple, Berkshire Hathaway, Cisco, Deloitte, DWA Media, Gap Inc., the Golden State Warriors, Google, Federal Reserve Bank, Fine Arts Museums of San Francisco, Kiva, Marriott, Nike, the Peace Corps, Pixar, the San Francisco Mayor’s Office, San Francisco Unified School District, Silicon Valley Bank, Stanford Hospital, Square, Teach for America, Tesla, Uber, and the University of California, San Francisco.